 There will be times when a client’s family decides to take a well-deserved holiday.
-They can rest assured that their loved one is safe in the care of one of Comfort Keepers’ Healthcare Assistants.
+They can rest assured that their loved one is safe in the care of one of Comfort Keepers’ carers

 Better Job Satisfaction

-Most types of work offer some level of reward but being a Healthcare Assistant in the community often brings better job satisfaction.
+Most types of work offer some level of reward but being a carer in the community often brings better job satisfaction.
 This is particularly true when caring for those who live by themselves.